 Villages and rivers are the backbone of Bangladesh.
 There are about 68,000 villages in Bangladesh.
 Most of the people still live in Bangladesh village.
 Life here is slow, air and food are fresh as opposed to the cities.
-Food is made from the fresh vegetables directly coming from the field.
-People make different types of rice-cakes so tasty and authentic.
+Food is made from fresh vegetables directly coming from the field.
+People make different types of rice cakes so tasty and authentic.

 Lifestyle in Bangladeshi Villages

 People live in the beautiful houses here made of clay.
-Roofs of them are made of burned clay called “tali” which protect them very well from the rainwater.
+Roofs of them are made of burned clay called “tali” which protects them very well from the rainwater.

 Cattles are raised by almost every family

-They are used for plowing lands, getting fresh milk, and in cow carts which are used to transport goods, specially rice, wheat, potato and other things produced on the fields to bring home.
+They are used for plowing lands, getting fresh milk, and in cow carts which are used to transport goods, especially rice, wheat, potato, and other things produced on the fields to bring home.

 Chickens, ducks, and pigeons are raised for fresh meat and egg.